|Text on Button||BOEING BOMBER|

 Button depicts a single-wing, twin-engine yellow and white plane and dark blue text over a light blue background.

 YANK JUNIOR AIRPLANE SERIES RELIANCE MFG CO CHICAGO ILL.

-In the early 1930s, Boeing Company developed bomber aircraft from its existing mailplane designs.
-The Y1B-9 and YB-9 were the first all-metal single-wing planes developed for the U.S. Army Air Corps.
+In the early 1930s, Boeing Company developed bomber aircraft from its existing mail-plane designs.
+The YB-9 and Y1B-9 were the first all-metal single-wing planes developed for the U.S. Army Air Corps.
 They featured open cockpits for the pilot and co-pilot, who doubled as the bombardier.
-Five Y1B-9A test planes were built, entering service in 1932.
-However, the more advanced Martin B-10 bomber prototype had already been flown, and the last of the Y1B-9As were phased out in 1935.
+Five Y1B-9A test planes were built and entered service in 1932.
+The more advanced Martin B-10 bomber prototype had already been flown, however, and the last of the Y1B-9As were phased out in 1935.

-Boeing itself developed more advanced bombers such as the four-engine B-17 Flying Fortress and B-29 Superfortress that were used during World War II.
-In March 1944, Boeing workers were building 350 planes per month for the war effort.
-After the war, Boeing transitioned to building passenger aircraft.
-Boeing's models have included the 747 (1970), 777 (1994), and 787 Dreamliner (2009).
-William E. Boeing incorporated his aircraft company as the Pacific Aero Products Co. in Seattle, Washington in 1916.
+Boeing developed more advanced bombers such as the four-engine B-17 Flying Fortress and B-29 Superfortress used during World War II.
+In March 1944, Boeing workers were building 350 planes per month for the war.
+After the war, Boeing transitioned to building passenger aircraft, including the 747 (1970), 777 (1994), and 787 Dreamliner (2009).